Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-15.md

 ### WebAPIs
 None of the below are part of Javascript!
 These are extra superpowers that browser has.
-Browser gives access to JS callstack to use these powers.
+Browser gives access to JS callstack to use these powers.e.g , setTimeout is not part of js, instead it is a part of browser.
 ![Event Loop 2 Demo](/assets/eventloop2.jpg)

 * setTimeout(), DOM APIs, fetch(), localstorage, console (yes, even console.log is not JS!!), location and so many more.